Skip to main content

 pub fn reset_signals(&self)

-Reset all signal handlers to SIG_DFL (default).
+Reset signal handlers during execve.

 Source